Jay Whiss: Early life: 1992–2010

 We were just chilling one day at 176 and he asked me to go to the studio.
 I booked us a session at Wellesley Sounds and there were probably 20 of us who walked over there.
 We had the session and everything with Donnie just started from there.

-— – Whiss on his first bonds with Prime Boys associate Donnie.
+— – Jay Whiss on his first bonds with Prime Boys associate Donnie.

 Jay Whiss was born in 1992 to an Irish mother and Vincentian father.
 An only child, he was raised by his single mother who moved to St. Lawrence, Toronto when he was a week old.
 He has stated that he lived in a number of different places whilst growing up.
-Whiss claims he had a typical childhood, playing hockey and soccer, and in 2006, at the age of 11, he moved to the opposite side of the city but still hung around in the Esplanade area of Toronto.
+Jay Whiss claimed he had a typical childhood, playing hockey and soccer, and in 2006, at the age of 11, he moved to the opposite side of the city but still hung around in the Esplanade area of Toronto.
 He attended numerous high schools but eventually dropped out after being 4.5 credits short of graduating.
-Whiss mentions that he had no musical influence in his family, but his mother, who was a part-time employee at HMV, used to bring numerous musical CDs from different genres home, which drew him to like music.
-He recalls his father saying to him: "you know the lyrics to every song but don't do your homework" in regards to his childhood.
-His earliest musical influences include Ludacris, Missy Elliot, The Notorious B.I.G., and Jay Z. He has also noted Canadian artists Solitair, Kardinal Offishall, and Point Blank amongst his influences.
+Jay Whiss mentioned that he had no musical influence in his family, but his mother, who was a part-time employee at HMV, used to bring numerous musical CDs from different genres home, which drew him to like music.
+He recalled his father saying to him: "you know the lyrics to every song but don't do your homework" in regards to his childhood.
+His earliest musical influences include Ludacris, Missy Elliott, The Notorious B.I.G., and Jay Z. He has also noted Canadian artists Solitair, Kardinal Offishall, and Point Blank amongst his influences.